hananam696/Course_Management/README.md

   and link to go back to login page to try again
 - formatting
 - after activation user gets a link to go to login page directly
+- created student dashboard, creating new request page
+- email verification sent after creating a request
+- created fucntion that makes the request page must match the logged in users email with email they used in the request form
+- create view all request page,  time estimation done, status, and formatting and validation
+- created cancel request page, updating the status to cancelled if clciked cancelled
+- cancelled request should be removed from view my request page done
+- Request page necessary mongodb updation functions created
+- update view details such that when user is in my request page it go back to that page and if in cancelled page go back to that page
+- Did the filter by semester function
+- If after filter by semester and it has no information for a particular semester for this case validation has been done

 ## Extra Requirements Done